atoma-network/atoma-docs/papers/whitepaper.md

 That said, in order for the Atoma Network to become a full intelligence layer powering Web3 protocols, it is required to establish high integrity guarantees around AI inference compute.
 In practice, this means that AI generated outputs can be proved to have not been tampered with in any possible form; in other words, no malicious actor could have interfered with the correct execution of an AI model.

-The sampling consensus protocol, referred to as `Sampling Consensus`, is based on the assumption that nodes are rational actors in a competitive economic environment.
+We have designed a novel consensus protocol, referred to as `Sampling Consensus`, exactly for this purpose.
+Our protocol is based on the assumption that nodes are rational actors in a competitive economic environment.
 The protocol is optimized to achieve very high security guarantees whilst having lower cost compared to other methods (such as zkML or opML).

 For the above reasons, the Atoma Network is well positioned to lead the space of decentralized AI compute.
 We see a future where the Atoma Network will open the doors for a more bright, transparent, innovative, and democratic future where technology is fully aligned with user and community needs.